Nisha-A-K/Nisha-A-K/README.md

 🌟 **About Me**

-- 🔍 Former Patent Analyst with a deep interest in data analytics
+- 🔍 Former Patent Analyst with a deep interest in data analytics.

-- 📊 Currently diving into real-world data problems using Python, SQL, Power BI
+- 📊 Currently diving into real-world data problems using Python, SQL, and Power BI.

-- 💡 Passionate about NLP, machine learning, and deriving actionable insights
+- 💡 Passionate about NLP, machine learning, and deriving actionable insights.

-- 🌱 Constantly learning: exploring MLOps and advanced visualization
+- 🌱 Constantly learning by exploring MLOps and advanced visualization.

-* 💬 Let's Talk About: Data visualization, statistical analysis, and automating data workflows.
+- 💬 Let's talk about data visualization, statistical analysis, and automating data workflows.

 * 😄 Pronouns: She/Her